vanbess/PLUGIN-WooCommerce-Linked-Products-Shoe-Size-Converter/README.md

-# Shoe Size Converter for WooCommerce
+# PLUGIN: Shoe Size Converter for WooCommerce

 Basic shoe size converter for WooCommerce.
 Works with Products Linked by Variations plugin (support for vanilla WC/other plugins not tested).

 Auto loads local sizes per user based on country and provides buttons to change between EU, US, UK and JP shoe sizes.

 Matching shoe sizes need to be defined on product edit screen.

+NOTE: this is a bespoke plugin built for a client, so will likely require mods to fit your particular use case.